sebringj/pemmican/README.md

 - **Efficient:** Every function in "pemmican" is optimized for performance.
 It's like getting your daily dose of crypto-vitamins in one go—no filler, all killer.
 - **Versatile:** Whether you're trailblazing through the wilderness of web development or setting up camp in the back-end, "pemmican" has got your back.
 It's the all-in-one toolkit for your cryptographic needs.

-So, if you're looking for a module that's as reliable and enduring as the food that fueled generations of adventurers, "pemmican" is your go-to source of crypto-nutrition.
-Feed your apps the good stuff, and watch them thrive in the wild untamed expanses of the internet.

-Remember, in the digital wilderness, "pemmican" is the survival kit you didn't know you needed—until now.

 ## Getting Started

 ### Generating a Key Pair